dddrrreee/cs140e-24win/labs/12-i2c+mailboxes/README.md

 ------------------------------------------------------------------------------
 ### 1. I2C driver: `code-i2c/i2c.c`

+***NOTE: three easy mistakes***:
+  - Most registers have fields you can just write to clear, but if the register has a device enable flag in it, you better keep this bit set!
+  - Printing to debug can mess up i2c and cause a correct driver to act incorrectly.
+So be careful (I wasted 20 minutes).
+  - If the device gets in a bad state you'll have to do a hard power cycle of everything or it will just ignore you.
+(You'll be able to tell b/c the staff i2c driver won't work either.)

 By now you should be able to bang out this driver pretty quickly.
 Hints:
   1. We'll use BSC1.
 The document states we can't use BSC2.
 I haven't